telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

   ```

 In order to avoid this problem, Orion supports thread pools.
 Using thread pools you can statically set
-the number of threads that Orion process will use.
-Removing the dynamics of thread creation/destruction
+the number of threads that the Orion process uses, removing the dynamics of thread creation/destruction
-you will avoid the thread exhaustion problem.
+the thread exhaustion problem is avoided.
 In other words, pools make the behavior of Orion more
 predictable, as a way of guaranteeing that the Orion process doesn't go beyond the per process
 operating system thread limit.